ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparent Claim:

 : a Claim that is augmented with a receipt of its registration.
-A Transparent Claim remains a valid Claim (as the receipt is carred in the countersignature), and may be registered again in a different TS.
+A Transparent Claim remains a valid Claim (as the receipt is carried in the countersignature), and may be registered again in a different TS.

 Verifier: